 - a.
-Homework 10-20%
+Homework 5%

 - b.
 Quizzes 30-40%

 - c.
 Tests 40-60%

 - d.
-Per department practice, extra credit shall not exceed 2% of the student's grade.
+As per department policy, extra credit shall not exceed 2% of the students' grade.

 - 9. Mathematical Practice Standards: All Morton High School Students will:

 - a.
 Make sense of problems and persevere in solving them

 - b.
 Reason abstractly and quantitatively

 - c.
 Construct viable arguments and critique the reasoning of others

 - d.
 Model with mathematics

 - e.
 Use appropriate tools strategically

 - f.
 Attend to precision

 - g.
 Look for and make use of structure

 - h.
 Look for and express regularity in repeated reasoning